4-month-old baby sleep schedule- from a sleep expert

 Updated on

 When your little bundle of joy reaches the age of four months, you might notice they aren’t sleeping quite as much as they once were.
-Your once snoozy little newborn is becoming more alert and interested in the world around them.
+Your previously snoozy little newborn is becoming more alert and interested in the world around them.
 They might seem to be more active these days and more sociable.
-Although it can be lovely as parents to start enjoying more interaction with our babies, this newfound interest in the world can also lead to reduced sleep less during day and at night.
+Although it can be lovely as parents to start enjoying more interaction with our babies, this newfound interest in the world can also lead to reduced sleep, during the day and at night.

 You may have heard of the 4-month sleep regression, which can start around this time and make you feel like you’re back in the sleepless nights of the newborn days!